Jersey, Channel Islands

 Under the current rules, a financial services company receiving a dividend from which tax has been deducted by another Jersey company is entitled to a tax credit.
 The calculation of the tax credit available to a financial services company under these circumstances has been amended so as to limit the credit to the lower of the tax deducted from the dividend or the gross dividend at the rate of 10%.

-Where a Jersey company is in receipt of a dividend that is paid out of capital profits from a non-resident company, it will be exempt from tax.
+Where a Jersey company is in receipt of a dividend that is paid out of capital profits it should be exempt from tax.

 Stock dividends are not taxed as income.